Making a pre-auction offer before the property goes under the hammer is an increasingly common tactic for potential home buyers.

-If the owner is accepting offers, you can submit a written offer either a few weeks or few days prior to auction.
+If the owner is accepting offers, you can submit a written offer either a few weeks or few days prior.
 The idea is to make an attractive offer that the owner believes would be better than what they could get at the scheduled auction.

 Depending on the market conditions, as well as the type of house you're looking to purchase, the offer you go in with can vary.
 For example, if the market is ‘hot', most real estate professionals recommend that you go in with a highly competitive offer.
 But if the market is ‘cooling', you could put in a “low-ball” offer.

-Making a pre-auction offer can be advantageous to avoid competing at an auction, but it’s slightly more complex than making a normal offer.
-This is because you might not be given a price guide, so you won’t know what ballpark the offer should be within.
+Making a pre-auction offer can be advantageous to avoid the extra competition, but it's slightly more complex than making a normal offer.
+This is because you might not be given a price guide, so you won't know what ballpark the offer should be within.

-At an auction, the auctioneer steers the bidding and wouldn’t start accepting offers until the ‘reserve’ (which is the minimum price the owner would accept) was met.
-So, if you’re going to make an offer prior to auction, it can be helpful to know what you’re doing.
+On the day, the auctioneer will steer the bidding and won't start accepting offers until the ‘reserve' (which is the minimum price the owner would accept) is met.
+So, if you're going to make an offer prior to auction, it can be helpful to know what you're doing.

 There are a few notable benefits of making an offer prior to auction.
 Again, it's highly dependent on the individual situation, so you'll need to have a think about whether the below pros are going to be applicable to you.

-If high-pressure situations make you nervous, you probably won’t like going to an auction.
-It might seem like a very intense and nerve-wracking situation to openly compete with the people around you for the same prize (the property).
+If high-pressure situations make you nervous, you probably won't like the auction process.
+Bidding at auction might seem like a very intense and nerve-wracking situation to openly compete with the other buyers around you going for the same prize (the property).
 If you want to avoid this altogether, a pre-auction offer can come in handy.